IgorJakovljevic/crypto-exchange/README.md

 ###  <span id="get-allticker">Get tickers in all available markets</span>
 1. Endpoint URL: `/v1/tickers`
 2. Method: `GET`
-3. Description: Gets all trading pairs quotes on the market.
+3. Description: gets all trading pairs quotes on the market.
 4. This is a public interface, request signature is not needed
 5. Request Parameter: no parameter is allowed
 6. Response Content-Type: `application/json`